lliutianc/lliutianc.github.io/_pages/about.md

 - **Trustworthy AI/ML**: I create principled methods to understand and improve fairness and integrity in AI systems with minimal data, mitigating risks and delivering reliable outcomes with minimal data requirement.

-**I am on the job market and am open to academic positions and industrial research roles.
-If you believe I might be a good fit for your institution or organization, I'd love to chat!
-Please feel free to reach out to me liu3351[AT]purdue.edu**